-Photos: Seattle Sounders take on FC Dallas in MLS Cup playoffs
+Photos: Seattle Sounders defeat FC Dallas 4-3 in MLS Cup playoffs

-SoccerSports Photos: Seattle Sounders take on FC Dallas in MLS Cup playoffs Originally published October 19, 2019 at 12:12 pm Updated October 19, 2019 at 12:46 pm Share story By Andy Bao Seattle Times staff photographer Andy Bao View Comments You must be logged in to leave a comment.
+SoccerSports Photos: Seattle Sounders defeat FC Dallas 4-3 in MLS Cup playoffs Originally published October 19, 2019 at 12:12 pm Updated October 20, 2019 at 11:04 am Share story By Andy Bao Seattle Times staff photographer Andy Bao View Comments You must be logged in to leave a comment.
 Log in or create an account.
 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.